 10:00 See double the amount of modern British art

 Artists have been drawn to Cornwall for centuries, lured by the dramatic landscape and quality of light, and it’s now said to have Britain’s largest concentration of artists outside London.
 Several Cornish towns have artistic heritage and thriving artist communities, but the opening in 1993 of a Tate gallery in St Ives boosted its creative credentials.
 Tate St Ives focuses on work by modern British artists with links to the area, including major names such as Barbara Hepworth.
-Following a 4-year reconstruction project, the landmark building reopened with a roof garden and a spacious new gallery in 2017, allowing twice as much art to be displayed.
+Exhibitions showcasing the works of South Korean artist Haegue Yang and acclaimed constructivist Naum Gabo will both be on display during 2020.
 A guided art tour takes place around the town every Tuesday, detailing the region’s influence on global art.

 13:00 Lunch, sun and swim at a stunning Art Deco lido

 A 20-minute drive takes you to Jubilee Pool, Britain’s largest surviving seawater lido, originally built in 1935.
 Located on the seafront promenade of Penzance, this stunning Art Deco lido has a triangular-shaped main pool, plus a small bathing pool that’s ideal for younger children.
-Work got underway during the winter of 2018 to enable part of the pool to be heated by geothermal energy all year round, with a new café and community space also set to open in spring 2019.
+A geothermal pool is also set to launch in 2020.
 The poolside café is a prime spot for a Mediterranean-style lunch, or refreshments and snacks including locally-made Roskilly’s organic ice cream.

 15:00 Take a stroll to a historic tidal island

-A small tidal island with a castle at its summit, nearby St Michael’s Mount is an impressive landmark on Cornwall’s southern coast.
-Managed by the National Trust, it’s accessible by foot at low tide via a man-made cobble causeway – boatmen ferry people across at all other times.
+A small tidal island with a castle at its summit, a 15-minute drive brings you to nearby St Michael’s Mount, an impressive landmark on Cornwall’s southern coast.
+Managed by the National Trust, it’s accessible by foot at low tide via a man-made cobble causeway, while boatmen ferry people across at all other times.
 There are centuries of history to discover: monks from Mont St Michel in France built the church and priory here in the 12th century, and a beacon lit here warned of the approach of the Spanish Armada.
-Alternatively, wander through the island’s lovely Victorian terrace gardens, where
+Alternatively, wander through the island’s lovely Victorian terrace gardens, where, thanks to its unique microclimate, a surprising variety of exotic plants grow.
+For an exclusive insight into island life, tours of the village and harbour take place daily – excluding Saturdays.

 18:30 Enjoy a picnic and performance at a dramatic open-air theatre

-Perched on cliffs high above the Atlantic Ocean is the world-renowned Minack Theatre.
+Perched on cliffs high above the Atlantic Ocean is the world-renowned Minack Theatre, a 35-minute drive to the south west.
 Local resident Rowena Cade created this open-air theatre on the land below her house in 1932 to enable a local drama group to stage Shakespeare’s The Tempest.
 Tonnes of earth and rocks were moved to make a stage and terrace seating from the cliffs, laying the foundations for what has become one of the world’s most magical theatrical experiences.
 Now a professionally-equipped venue, the Minack nevertheless retains its unique ambience: ticket-holders arrive early to picnic on its grass terraces, and each performance is enhanced by the natural drama of sea views, sunsets, and the crash of breaking waves.

 10:00 Explore a castle ruin with links to King Arthur

 The iconic ruin of Tintagel Castle is a place inextricably linked to the legend of King Arthur.
-Strategically positioned on a headland on Cornwall’s rugged north coast, visitors can explore the site and discover its links to King Arthur that date back to the 12th century.
+Strategically positioned on a headland on Cornwall’s rugged north coast, you can explore the site and discover its links to King Arthur that date back to the 12th century.
 Managed by English Heritage, there’s also an exhibition displaying some of the artefacts unearthed here.
-The castle is currently closed for the construction of a new footbridge, but it will reopen in summer 2019.
-In the meantime, Tintagel Village remains open for visitors who would like to explore its shops, cafes and other highlights.
+Thanks to the construction of a new multi-million-pound footbridge, the two separated halves of the castle are now linked for the first time in more than 500 years.
+Timed tickets are required for the castle in order to protect the unique archaeology and ecology found at the site.

 With exotic flora and fauna housed in huge bubble-like biomes, the Eden Project is home to the largest indoor rainforest in the world.
 Not just a place for horticulturists, there are adventure activities here as well – including SkyWire, England’s longest and fastest zip wire ride.